Isel House and Park – legacy of the Marsden family

 In 1848 the family moved to 930 acres2 of suburban land at Stoke, which ran through Poorman’s Valley (later to be known as Marsden Valley) and down to the Main Road.3

-Initial attempts to build a home in Poorman’s Valley failed when an easterly storm flattened the house framing.
+Initial attempts to build a home in Poorman’s Valley, using stone from the stream, failed when an easterly storm flattened the house framing.
 Thomas instead built a four-room cottage where Isel House now stands.4

 The Marsden’s Isel estate combined three suburban sections, making Thomas the largest landowner in Suburban South.
 To complement the prosperous farm which he developed, Thomas quickly planned a 12-acre5 (4.8ha) park and was responsible for planting the specimen trees that formed the basis of today’s Isel Park.6